ltalignani/mkdocs-cluster-usage/docs/R.md

 ```R
 renv::restore()
 ```
-if you already have created the `renv`.
-This function just recall the R environment present in the project directory.
+if you already have created the `renv`. `renv::restore()` compares packages recorded in the lockfile to the packages installed in the project library.
+Where there are differences it resolves them by installing the lockfile-recorded package into the project library.

 ## Use --vanilla to launch R scripts: avoid side-effects